TelemetryDeck/docs/guides/objective-c-setup.md

 You can now build and ship your app.
 Once users start using it, your TelemetryDeck dashboard will begin showing data about user behavior, device types, and other key metrics.
 {% endnoteinfo %}

-## Enhancing Your Analytics (Optional)
+## Enhancing your analytics (optional)

-While basic session tracking provides valuable information, sending custom signals lets you answer questions specific to how users engage with *your* app.
+While basic session tracking provides valuable information, sending custom events lets you answer questions specific to how users engage with *your* app.

-### Sending Custom Signals
+### Sending custom events

 {% noteinfo "What's a signal?" %}
 Signals represent an **event** or a **view** that happened in your app, which is used by a **user**.
 Signals consist of these parts: